marcelcases/marcelcases.github.io/about.markdown

 :

 2014-2018
-:   **BSc, Industrial Electronics and Automatic Control Engineering**; Universitat Politècnica de Catalunya.
+:   **BSc, Electronics and Automatic Control Engineering**; Universitat Politècnica de Catalunya.
 BarcelonaTech

     *Thesis title: Design and implementation of a field oriented controller system for a three-phase induction motor on a FPGA*